Agriculture in Canada

 We Canadians are lucky to be part of one of the few world nations that grows more food than it needs.
 The rest gets exported to countries around the world that don't share the same abundance of natural resources as we have.

-- As the world increasingly looks to renewable energy, fibre, chemicals and other agricultural products to reduce greenhouse gas emissions, Canada is in a unique position to lead in growth in these areas
+> As the world increasingly looks to renewable energy, fibre, chemicals and other agricultural products to reduce greenhouse gas emissions, Canada is uniquely positioned to lead in growth in these areas

 Agriculture in Canada: Did You Know...

 > World food demand is set to grow 70 per cent by 2050; Canada is one of a privileged few countries in the world that exports more food than it consumes (Michigan State University)